Hosted by Fleet Feet Athens

 The training plan below mentions base mileage.
 For those new to running, base mileage is the total number of miles a runner walks or runs in the course of one week.
 The key to injury prevention during half-marathon training is having an adequate “base mileage.”
 Most new runners skip their training runs during the week and try to make up for it by doing long runs on the weekend.
 This is a recipe for injury.
 We encourage all runners to develop an adequate weekly base mileage and average 3-5 days per week of running/walking leading up to starting their training plan for the AthHalf.
 Additionally, weekday training runs during half-marathon training are just as important as the weekend longer group runs for a successful and injury-free half-marathon experience.

 The Training Plan

-Click here to download the training plan calendar.
+The 2022 Training Calendar will be posted in August 2022.
+Click here to download the 2021 training plan calendar.